 How Content Monitoring Helps Keep Your Child Safe

 Bark runs in the background of your child’s device, scanning all of their online activities for issues like predators, sexual content, bullying, depression, suicidal ideation, and more.
 We can even alert you if your child downloads a risky app or creates a new social media account.

 Our advanced technology is trained to focus not only on content, but also context.
 It can tell the difference between “If you’re late to chemistry again, Ms. Jones will kill you” versus “I’m scared Tyler will bring a gun to school and kill someone.”

-And because language and communication in the digital age is constantly changing and evolving, Bark even keeps up with the latest teen slang and can translate what emojis really mean.
+And because language and communication in the digital age are constantly changing and evolving, Bark even keeps up with the latest teen slang and can translate what emojis really mean.
 This is huge because parents may take a look at their child's texts and see seemingly harmless things like the peach emoji or the plug emoji.
 In reality, these mean "butt" and "drug dealer," respectively.
 Quite a difference!

 What Other Companies Mean When They Use The Word “Monitor”

 No other company on the market is currently doing exactly what Bark does when it comes to scanning activities for signs of danger.
 What they are doing, however, is using the term “monitor” to mean “report on” or “keep an eye on.”